 By at least 1999, Unicomp seemed to have replaced Key Tronic as the OEM producing Model M4s.
 Most M4s produced by Unicomp in 1999 were IBM branded and explicitly stated they were made for IBM on the back.
 The black M4-1 pictured throughout this article is an example of this.
 However, the story surrounding the introduction of the Mighty Mouse (their marketing name for the keyboard) is a bit muddied.
 When u/funkmon conducted a Unicomp Q&A for r/ModelM, Unicomp claimed that the Mighty Mouse was recreated in the image of the M4 for a client that subsequently backed out of the arrangement at the last minute and thus was forced to sell off the keyboards they had produced.
 This seemingly conflicts with the notation that Unicomp simply continued production for IBM and later sold keyboards of the design to other parties.
 M4-1s were most definitely produced for IBM in the final years of the '90s, since as mentioned right at the start, most ThinkPad hardware maintenance manuals of the period list part numbers of M4-1s available for purchase, and all examples of these late part numbers seem to be Unicomp-produced keyboards.
 A possible resolution is that Unicomp did a round of producing M4s for IBM, something happened to the tooling (maybe they were discarded), and then the unnamed client subsequently asked for the keyboard to be recreated sometime in the 2000s.
 This should have happened before or around 2004 since that's the earliest year for Unicomp advertising of the keyboard I can find.

 Regardless, I can confirm Unicomp did not significantly alter the design of the keyboard besides adding their typical lock symbols to the lock-light overlay and later discontinuing green Alt and SysRq key legends.
 In fact, one oddity of the Mighty Mouse is that Unicomp continued to produce them with strain gauge-based TrackPoint II pointing sticks instead of using their force-sensitive resistor based pointing sticks.
 You can see the "Pointing devices comparison" on my TrackPoint, pointing stick, and UltraNav keyboards page to learn more about the differences between TrackPoint II and Unicomp's pointing stick.
 But sufficed to say, TrackPoint II is widely considered to be the better technology of the two.
-Whilst I cannot confirm the exact date, it seems Unicomp finally retired the TrackPoint-equipped Mighty Mouse around 2008 and all other variants around 2010.
+Whilst I cannot confirm the exact date, it seems Unicomp finally retired the Mighty Mouse by 2010.

 To end this section, here's a general guide to the variations in IBM oval badge design used across M4s and M4-1s over the years.
 Self-branded Unicomp Mighty Mouse keyboards had a blanking insert in place of the IBM oval badge.